-Conservation Easement: An easement that transfers property development rights to an entity such as the local jurisdiction or an agricultural protection organization; the land remains in private ownership and may be farmed, but may not be developed for urban uses.
+Conservation Easement: An easement that transfers property development rights to another entity, such as the local jurisdiction or an agricultural protection organization; the land remains in private ownership and may be farmed, but may not be developed with urban uses.
 See also Easement.